townhallproject/townHallProject/docs/CONTRIBUTING.md

 ## Development Process

-- Open an issue in the repository describing the feature you intend to work on, or assign yourself to an issue.
+- If you have write permissions, assign the issue you intend to work on to yourself, if not, comment on it that you are working on it.
-- Check out a new branch for this feature from the repository's `development` branch, or from your own fork of this repo.
+- Check out a new branch for this feature from the repository's `master` branch, or from your own fork of this repo.
 - Do your work on that branch.
-- When your changes are ready to be merged, open a pull request from your feature branch to the repo's `development` branch.
+- When your changes are ready to be merged, open a pull request from your feature branch to this repo's `master` branch.
-- In the comments of your Pull Request, point out which issue you've resolved and how.
+- In the comments of your Pull Request, reference the issue number and include screen shots of any visual changes.

 ### Dev environment